napoleonthevitzla/dataptmad1121_labs/README.md

 :exclamation: You may be asked in the future to update your forked repo because the curriculum development team is developing new assignments for you as the course proceeds.

+## cambio1Toni

+# Who am I

+* Where are you from?
+* What do you do?
+* Do you have previous experience with technology/data?

+# Why am I here

+* What has brought you to Ironhack?
+* What knowledge/skills do you expect to learn in this bootcamp?

+# What will I do after the bootcamp?

+* Which industry will you seek employment in?
+* What will your future role look like?
+* What is your career goal?

 ### Happy coding!